 Herbert Von King

-Musa Hixson’s steel sculpture will include several stools enclosed within a flower-shaped frame, which will provide a space for intimate conversation in the public park.
-The sculpture’s horticultural form will reference the park’s mature landscape and new conservatory garden.
+Musa Hixson’s steel sculpture includes several stools enclosed within a flower-shaped frame, which provide a space for intimate conversation in the public park.
+The sculpture’s horticultural form references the park’s mature landscape.

 Brooklyn artist Musa Hixson earned an MFA in sculpture at Pratt Institute and a BA in Comprehensive Art from Hampton University.
 In addition to exhibiting his artwork widely, Hixson is also the founder of the non-profit Brooklyn Art Incubator.

 Cheryl Wing-Zi Wong, Constellation